Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Experimental Results

-\paragraph{Evaluation Perspectives} Our evaluation setting unfolds across three dimensions.
-(1) \textit{Problem Diversity}: We tested DeepContour on five GEP datasets originating from different scientific and engineering domains to validate its broad applicability.
-(2) \textit{Problem Scale}: We also considered five distinct problem scales defined by the matrix dimension $N$.
-In each case, the number of target smallest (in magnitude) eigenvalues $M$ was set to 1\% of matrix dimension $N$.(3) \textit{Solution Accuracy}: We performed solves under eight different tolerance levels (from $10^{-2}$ to $10^{-12}$) to assess the framework's robustness under varying precision requirements. \paragraph{Baselines} We compare our method against the state-of-the-art strategy for contour construction: \textit{Scouting-based Localization}~\cite{saad2011numerical,gavin2013enhancing,sakurai2007cirr}.
-This strategy first runs a traditional iterative solver (e.g., Arnoldi or Lanczos) for a limited number of steps to obtain a rough estimate of the spectral distribution, known as Ritz values~\cite{saad2011numerical, gavin2013enhancing}.
-Based on this coarse estimate, the integration contour for the subsequent high-precision solver (in our case, CIRR~\cite{sakurai2007cirr}) is then constructed.
-Specifically, a bounding box is first computed to tightly enclose the target Ritz values.
-This box is then expanded by a safety margin factor to ensure the contours encloses all corresponding eigenvalues.
-To ensure a fair and rigorous comparison, we established a strict protocol for these baselines.
-First, after careful tuning to balance scouting cost and accuracy, we set the number of scout iterations to a fixed value of $k = 60$.
-Second, the safety margin for each baseline is precisely calibrated to the minimum size required to enclose all target eigenvalues.
-This process ensures that each baseline operates at its optimal efficiency without losing accuracy.
-We selected five state-of-the-art iterative algorithms to serve as the scouting tools under this protocol, constructing five strong baselines.
-(1) \textit{Arnoldi-Scout}~\cite{saad2011numerical}: Scouting with the Arnoldi iteration.
-(2) \textit{GD-Scout}~\cite{absil2008optimization}: Scouting with a Riemannian optimization-based Gradient Descent method.
-(3) \textit{JD-Scout}~\cite{sleijpen2000jacobi}: Scouting with the Jacobi-Davidson method.
-(4) \textit{Lanczos-Scout}~\cite{saad2011numerical}: Scouting with the Lanczos iteration (for symmetric problems).
-(5) \textit{KrylovSchur-Scout}~\cite{hernandez2007krylov}: Scouting with the more robust Krylov-Schur algorithm.
-We utilized the \texttt{PETSc}~\cite{petsc-user-ref} and \texttt{SLEPc}~\cite{slepc-toms} (version 3.23.4) libraries to implement the contour integral eigensolve and all baseline scouting algorithms.
-For more details of baseline methods and settings, please refer to Appendix~\ref{sec:scout method} \paragraph{Datasets} We generated datasets from five common physical domains.
+\paragraph{Datasets} We generated datasets from five common physical domains.
 (1) \textit{Kirchhoff-Love Plate Vibration Analysis}: Simulating the natural frequencies and modes of a thin plate structure, a classic problem in structural mechanics~\cite{leissa1969vibration, reddy2006theory}.
 (2) \textit{EGFR Electronic Structure Calculation}: Computing the electronic structure of Epidermal Growth Factor Receptor (EGFR) molecule, representing a typical class of GEPs in quantum chemistry~\cite{szabo2012modern, roothaan1951new}.
 (3) \textit{Electromagnetic Cavity Modal Analysis}: Solving for the eigenmodes of an electromagnetic resonator in the TE mode, widely used in RF engineering~\cite{jin2015finite}.
 (4) \textit{Piezoelectric Coupled-Field Modal Analysis}: Analyzing the acoustic resonance modes in a 2D enclosed space, a fundamental problem in acoustics design~\cite{tiersten1969linear, allik1970finite}.
 (5) \textit{2D Thermal Diffusion Modal Analysis}: Investigating the stability and growth rates of small perturbations in a 2D fluid system, critical to fluid dynamics~\cite{gurtin1982introduction, ezekoye2016conduction, bathe2006finite}.
-For in-depth exposition of the dataset and its generation, kindly refer to Appendix~\ref{sec:dataset}. \textbf{The generated datasets will be released upon the paper's acceptance.} \paragraph{Metrics} We assess our framework's performance from two critical perspectives using two distinct metrics: \begin{itemize} \item \textbf{End-to-End Time Speedup}: This primary metric measures the overall efficiency gain of our entire pipeline, from initial prediction/scouting to the final solution.
+For in-depth exposition of the dataset and its generation, kindly refer to Appendix~\ref{sec:dataset}. \textbf{The generated datasets will be released upon the paper's acceptance.} \paragraph{Metrics} We assess our framework's performance from two critical perspectives using two distinct metrics: \textbf{End-to-End Time Speedup}: This primary metric measures the overall efficiency gain of our entire pipeline, from initial prediction/scouting to the final solution.
 It is defined as the ratio of the total time taken by the baseline approach to that of our proposed framework: